What to Bring on a Boat Charter

 Nothing worse than insect bites when doing any outdoor activities.
 Check out what our friends at The Home Dweller have to say about the best bug reppelents available on the market and don't forget to bring one with you to avoid those painful, itchy bites!

-Now that you know all the essential items to pack, check out Sailo’s fleet and browse boats in some of our popular destinations including New York, Miami, British Virgin Islands, US Virgin Islands, Greece, Portugal, and Croatia.
+Now that you know all the essential items to pack, check out Sailo’s fleet and browse boats in some of our popular destinations including New York boat charters, Miami yacht rentals, British Virgin Islands sailing, St John boat rentals, Greece yacht rentals, Portugal boat charters, and yacht rentals in Croatia.